What is the downside of wearing a Mouth Guard?

 Proper Care and Maintenance Challenges

-Ensuring the durability and functionality of your night guard involves more than just a cursory rinse.
+Ensuring the durability and functionality of your mouth guard involves more than just a cursory rinse.
 Understanding the intricacies of cleaning and hygiene practices can significantly impact the overall health of your oral cavity.
 Neglecting proper cleaning routines can result in the accumulation of harmful bacteria, leading to unpleasant consequences such as bad breath and potential oral infections.

 Cleaning and Hygiene Issues